Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 The best way to beat altitude sickness is to walk slowly, make regular stops, stay hydrated, and ensure you get enough nutrients.
 (By the way, you should still be doing all of this even if you take Diamox).

 Since summiting Mount Kilimanjaro, I went on a hike to Everest Base Camp, also without taking Diamox.
-During this trek in Nepal, many people took Diamox.
-Some got sick, others didn’t.

 That just goes to show that taking Diamox does not mean you won’t suffer from AMS.
 Because everyone’s body reacts differently to the high altitude.

-Kilimanjaro packing list: Snacks
+Mt Kilimanjaro gear list: Snacks

 Even if you’re not a snack person, pack in a few things to nibble on throughout the trek.
 Small, one-biter snacks are the way to go.